radiantlogic-v8/documentation-ido/documentation/remediation/audit-trail.md

   ![Image showing navigation to audit trail](Media/audittrail-menu.png "Image showing navigation to audit trail")

-2. Non admins users can view this page by navigating to a control from the Controls page and clicking the “View Audit Trail” link in the top left corner.
+2. Non admins users and technical administrators can view this page by navigating to a control from the Controls page and clicking the “View Audit Trail” link in the top left corner.

   ![Image showing navigation to audit trail](Media/audit-trail-controls.png "Image showing navigation to audit trail from Controls page")

 This lists the audit trail related to remediation of a specific control.

-3. Non admin users can also view the Audit Trail by:
+3. Non admin users and technical administrators can also view the Audit Trail by:
-    * Clicking on an object from the Controls list.
+    * Clicking on an object to open its detail page.
 Example:

      ![Image showing a clickable object](Media/objname.png "Image showing a clickable object")